AdobeDocs/deliverability-learn.en/help/technotes/apple-mail-privacy-faq.md

 ---
-title: Apple Mail Privacy Protection FAQ June 23 2021
+title: Apple Mail Privacy Protection FAQ
-description: Apple Mail Privacy Protection FAQ June 23 2021
+description: Apple Mail Privacy Protection FAQ
 feature: Deliverability
 topics: Deliverability
 hide: yes
 hidefromtoc: yes
 ---
-# Apple Mail Privacy Protection FAQ June 23 2021
+# Apple Mail Privacy Protection FAQ

 This FAQ provides initial guidance in response to Apple’s announcement regarding their iOS 15 release, including [Mail Privacy Protection](https://www.apple.com/newsroom/2021/06/apple-advances-its-privacy-leadership-with-ios-15-ipados-15-macos-monterey-and-watchos-8/).
 These changes are coming in September, and we will continue to update this document and provide guidance to our customers.